Who Does What on Your Healthcare Team

 If at any time you feel that your child is not receiving the best possible care, you may call the Pediatric Rapid Response Team.
 Dial 5-2222 from any hospital phone and say, "Please activate the Pediatric Rapid Response Team."
 You will need to provide your child's name, unit and room number.

 Respiratory Therapists evaluate and treat breathing problems, and set up and operate respiratory equipment.
 They are experts in invasive and non-invasive assisted ventilation and are often sought for their clinical expertise.
+Respiratory Therapists are present 24/7 on the critical care units.
+Read more about Respiratory Therapy.

 Child Life Specialists